Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Constraints on anomalous Higgs boson interactions

 In this SMEFT approach, the SM Lagrangian is extended with higher-dimensional operators that capture the low-energy limit effects of a fundamental ultraviolet theory, without a priori knowledge of this theory~\cite{Contino:2013kra}

 where $\mathcal{O}_i^{(d)}$ are dimension-$d$ operators and $c_i^{(d)}$ are the corresponding numerical coefficients called Wilson coefficients.
+All Wilson coefficients are assumed real.
 In the SM, all Wilson coefficients are zero.
 The scale of new physics $\Lambda$ is a free parameter set to 1~\TeV.
-In this analysis, only the leading lepton- and baryon-number-conserving operators are considered but this still gives a high number of operators, hence the Warsaw basis~\cite{Grzadkowski:2010es} is used to reduce the number.
-This implementation considers only the CP-even terms respecting the SM U$(3)^5$ flavour symmetry, which affect the $pp \rightarrow V (\rightarrow \textnormal{leptons}) H (\rightarrow b\overline{b})$ process~\cite{Brivio:2017btx}.
-All operators are dimension $d=6$.
+In this analysis, the Warsaw basis~\cite{Grzadkowski:2010es} of dimension $d=6$ operators is used, taking into account only the lepton- and baryon-number-conserving ones.
+Furthermore, it only considers the CP-even terms respecting a U$(3)^5$ flavour symmetry, which affect the $pp \rightarrow V (\rightarrow \textnormal{leptons}) H (\rightarrow b\overline{b})$ process~\cite{Brivio:2017btx}.
 The operators affecting the signal processes are listed in Table~\ref{tab:EFToperators}~\cite{ATL-PHYS-PUB-2019-042}.

 The Wilson coefficients are used to parameterise the STXS and the Higgs boson decay rates~\cite{ATL-PHYS-PUB-2019-042} from leading-order predictions~\cite{Brivio:2017btx} and can be constrained using the STXS measurements presented in Section~\ref{sec:results}.
 The parameterisation of the STXS takes into account the linear terms originating from the interference between SM and non-SM amplitudes as well as the quadratic ones from the squared non-SM amplitudes.
 The former are of order $1/\Lambda^2$ and the latter of order $1/\Lambda^4$.
 Given that the current parameterisation takes neither next-to-leading-order effects nor the interference between SM and dimension-8 operators into account, the $1/\Lambda^4$ terms are incomplete.
 Where applicable, fit results will be shown for both the linear-only parameterisation and the case where quadratic terms are also included.
 Since the $gg \rightarrow ZH$ production cross-section is higher order in QCD, it is kept fixed to its SM expectation.
 The impact of the Wilson coefficients on the experimental analysis acceptance is not accounted for in this study.
 It was, however, verified that the impact was less than 20\% of the SMEFT parameterization in the kinematic range considered in this study.